Intertek provides Specific Absorption Rate (SAR) Testing on portable and mobile telecommunications equipment

-What is SAR testing and how can Intertek help?
+What is Specific Absorption Rate (SAR) testing and how can Intertek help?

 RF exposure is evaluated using a “phantom” that simulates the electrical characteristics of the human head or body.
-The RF energy penetrating the “phantom” is monitored by precisely positioned probes that measure SAR in watts per kilogram of tissue.
+The RF energy penetrating the “phantom” is monitored by precisely positioned probes that measure Specific Absorption Rate in watts per kilogram of tissue.

 In the United States, the FCC regulates SAR under 47 CFR Part 2, section 2.1093.
 Products intended for general use must meet a SAR limit of 1.6 mW/g averaged over one gram of tissue in any part of the head or body, and 4 mW/g averaged over 10 grams for hands, wrists, feet and ankles.

 In the European Union, RF exposure limits have been established by Council Recommendation 1999/519/EC.
 Harmonized standards cover the most common products such as cell phones and RFID devices.
 The limits and methods of RF exposure evaluation in the EU are similar but not identical to those in the US.